 The top 5 best cars in Rocket League

-What is the best car in Rocket ?
+What is the best car in ?
 A difficult question with so much to choose from.
 Fortunately, there are fewer hitboxes than cars.
 Which car with which hitbox ends up being the best fit for you is something you’ll have to decide for yourself.
-We can only help you by taking a look at potentially the five best cars and their hitboxes.
+We can only help you by taking a look at potentially the five best Rocket cars and their hitboxes.
 We’ll explain why we think they’re superior to all other Rocket League cars, and why they’re the most played in all leagues and Pro Play.
 Here are the top 5 best cars in Rocket League!

 1. Fennec: The Fennec is also one of the newer cars.
 New doesn’t always mean better, but in this case it does.
 Psyonix has learned and even further optimized the Octane hitbox.
 The Fennec fits it better than the Octane itself.
 That makes it the perfect and thus best car in Rocket League.
 Many pros have also already acquired a taste for it and switched to it. | © Psyonix